This page has a summary of the political and economic systems in Spain.

 Spain's population density, lower than that of most European countries, is roughly equivalent to New England's.
 In recent years, following a longstanding pattern in the rest of Europe, rural populations are moving to cities.

 Spain has no official religion.
-The constitution of 1978 disestablished the Roman Catholic Church as the official state religion, while recognizing the role it plays in Spanish society.
+The constitution of 1978 disestablished the Roman Catholic Church as the official state religion while recognising the role it plays in Spanish society.
 More than 90% of the population are at least nominally Catholic.

 Maps GPS Info.com - Useful information about maps and GPS including resources for those planning travel to Spain.

 Spain's Iberian Peninsula has been settled for millennia.
-In fact, some of Europe's most impressive Palaeolithic cultural sights are located in Spain, including the famous caves at Altamira that contain spectacular paintings dating from about 15,000 to 25,000 years ago.
+Some of Europe's most impressive Palaeolithic cultural sights are located in Spain, including the famous caves at Altamira that contain spectacular paintings dating from about 15,000 to 25,000 years ago.
 The Basques, Europe's oldest surviving group, are also the first identifiable people of the peninsula.

 Beginning in the ninth century BC, Phoenicians, Greeks, Carthaginians, and Celts entered the Iberian Peninsula.
 The Romans followed in the second century BC and laid the groundwork for Spain's present language, religion, and laws.
 Although the Visigoths arrived in the fifth century AD, the last Roman strongholds along the southern coast did not fall until the seventh century AD.
 In 711, North African Moors sailed across the straits, swept into Andalusia, and within a few years, pushed the Visigoths up the peninsula to the Cantabrian Mountains.
 The Reconquest-efforts to drive out the Moors-lasted until 1492.
 By 1512, the unification of present-day Spain was complete.